Davy Davy

 And love.

-As it was, with that wisdom came the thought that if I felt the way that I did so suddenly, then she may already feel some kind of way too.
-And if she did, then no matter how much I might ever be able to buy her, the possibility would always remain that it may never be enough—a lesson which introduced me to a brand of unhappiness out of which one can never buy themself, and which goes by the name, Misery.
+And with that wisdom came the thought that if I felt the way that I did so suddenly, then she may already feel some kind of way too.
+And if she did, then no matter how much I might ever be able to buy her, the possibility would always remain that it may never be enough—a lesson which introduced me to a brand of unhappiness out of which I can never buy myself, and which goes by the name, Misery.

 Read More